 - Defective Auto Parts: Sometimes it is the automobile that was at fault, not the operator.
 A failure of your vehicle can be deadly.
 If an auto accident is caused by a malfunction in your automobile, such as a brake pad, accelerator, or tire, the manufacturer may be liable too.
 This is called a product liability claim, and at Springer & Steinberg, P.C. we specialize in these cases too.
 We can help you bring about a product liability claim against the manufacturer of the failed part.

 To schedule a free consultation in our Denver auto accident lawyers, call us at (303) 861-2800 or contact us online.

 Compensation You Can Recover in a Car Accident Claim

-Colorado Revised Statutes Title 13, Article 21: Damages provides a way for people who have been harmed due to negligence to recover fair compensation from the at-fault party.
+People who have been harmed due to negligence can recover fair compensation from the at-fault party.
 With car accidents, this may be another driver, an auto manufacturer, or other individual or company who caused the collision through negligence or wrongdoing.

 Springer & Steinberg, P.C. can help you recover fair compensation for such expenses and damages as:

 - Medication and medical supplies

 - permanent impairment